alexlren/config/README.md

 # Xconfig

-It helps me maintaining multiple configurations on multiple machines.
+Just a simple tool to helps me maintaining multiple configurations on multiple machines.
 It is a very simple and basic install script.

 ## Usage